Ngz91/dotfiles/README.md

 <b>NOTE:</b> This is not a standard, there are various ways this folder can be structured, but this one is very easy to understand.

 To install plugins there are various plugins managers, but the two most popular are [Packer.nvim](https://github.com/wbthomason/packer.nvim) and [lazy.nvim](https://github.com/folke/lazy.nvim).
-If you go with Packer theres an AUR package available, this will take care of the configuration for you:
+If you go with Packer there's an [AUR package](https://aur.archlinux.org/packages/nvim-packer-git) available, this will take care of the configuration for you:
 ```
 yay -S nvim-packer-git
 ```